 The first step toward determining solar payback is figuring out how big your solar panel system should be.
 To do that, you need to look at your average electricity usage, then design a solar system that makes enough energy to offset that usage over the course of the year.

-Let’s say our example home uses about 10,000 kilowatt hours (kWh) of electricity per year.
-According to PVWatts, one kilowatt (kW) of solar panels in Bakersfield, CA can generate around 1,700 kWh per year.
-Divide 10,000 by 1,700, and you get a system size of about 6 kW.
+Let’s say our example home uses about 9,500 kilowatt-hours (kWh) of electricity per year.
+According to PVWatts, one kilowatt (kW) of solar panels in Arvada, CO can generate around 1,575 kWh per year.
+Divide 9,500 by 1,575, and you get a system size of about 6 kW.

 Learn more: Guide to watts, kilowatts, and kilowatt-hours

 The next step is determining how much your system will cost.
-This number represents the final price of a solar installation before considering incentives like the federal solar tax credit.
+This number represents the final price of a solar installation before considering incentives.
 It is the number we’ll use to begin subtracting savings from to determine the payback period.

 The great thing about installing solar panels is that it earns you a big tax break at the end of the first year.
-If your solar panels are fully connected and operating before January 1st, 2021, you can claim a tax credit equal to 26% of the total installation costs.
+You can claim the federal solar tax credit equal to 30% of the total installation costs.

-Many states offer additional solar incentives like solar rebates and performance-based incentives, as well.
+Many states offer additional solar incentives like rebates and performance-based incentives, as well.

 Subtracting the dollar amount of available incentives from the total system cost gives you your net cost of solar panels.

-The 6 kW system in question would earn its owner a tax credit of $4,992 based on our estimated upfront cost of $19,200.
-That means the net cost of the system is just $14,208.
+The 6-kW system in question would earn its owner a tax credit of $5,310 based on our estimated upfront cost of $17,700.
+That means the net cost of the system is just $12,390.
 That’s the number we’ll use to start subtracting energy bill savings from.

 Once you know your system size, multiply the number of kW your solar panels can produce under full sun by the number of kWh that 1 kW can produce over the course of a year.
 In the next step, multiply that number by the amount you pay for every kWh from your utility.

-We mentioned above that each kW of solar panels in Bakersfield can produce about 1,700 kWh of electricity per year, on average.
-So take that number and multiply it by the 6 kW of our system size, and our friend can expect their panels to make about 10,200 kWh per year.
+We mentioned above that each kW of solar panels in Arvada can produce about 1,575 kWh of electricity per year, on average.
+So take that number and multiply it by the 6 kW of our system size, and our friend can expect their panels to make about 9,450 kWh per year.

 Here’s where the rubber meets the road.
 In a state with net metering, you can take the number of kWh your system will produce in a year and multiply it by your per-kWh rate from the utility.
 That number will equal your annual solar savings.